 What Healthy Cat Poop Looks Like

 Healthy cat poop is fairly solid, but not too soft or hard.
 It should be malleable, like clay.
 The shape should be slightly S-shaped and medium brown in color.
-Any mushy or runny stool could mean that your cat is overhydrated, which could lead to nutrient imbalances.
-Food allergies, a change in diet, colitis, and inflammatory bowel disease are all health conditions that could result in runny stool.
+Any mushy or runny stool could mean that your cat is stressed, has a bacterial imbalance, has an infection, or for another reason, is drinking too much water, which could lead to electrolyte imbalances.
+Food allergies, food sensitivities, a change in diet, colitis, and inflammatory bowel disease are all health conditions that could result in runny stool.

 Hard stool is usually due to constipation and a lack of hydration.
 However, it could be a symptom of a more severe problem, such as a colon blockage or a metabolic condition.
 Black stool can mean that blood is present and internal bleeding is occurring.
 Stool that is too light in color could mean a problem with the pancreas or gallbladder.
 It may also mean that food is not being properly digested in the gut.